rafaelrsilva/viper-base-ios/README.md

 **- buildAndAttachToNavigationController(tabBarItem:)**

-This method creates the module, attach it to a navigation controller and returns the navigation controller reference.
-If you intent to use the module inside a tab bar controller, you can use `tabBarItem` parameter to configure the tab bar item for this module.
+This method creates the module, attach it to a navigation controller and **returns the navigation controller reference**.
+If you intent to use the module **inside a tab bar controller**, you can use `tabBarItem` parameter to configure the tab bar item for this module.

 ```swift
 let tabBarController = UITabBarController()